TheBeachLab/selfiebot/README.md

 2. Download and install the [controlP5 library](http://www.sojamo.de/libraries/controlP5/) and the video library.
 3. Open the sketch and run it.
 4. Stand in front of the webcam.
-5. Press the spacebar to export the current image to a `.png` image and a `.camm` file.
+5. Press `i` to export the current image to a `.png`.
+Press `r` to export the current image to a `.camm` Roland file.
+Press `g` to export the current image to a `.ngc` Gcode file.
 6. Load the Roland Vinyl Cutter with a piece of paper and replace the blade with the [penholder adapter](https://github.com/TheBeachLab/Roland_VinylDraw) and your favourite bic pen, pencil or marker.
 7. Option 1.
-Import the `.png` file into Fab Modules and proceed as if you were cutting vinyl. ~~Option 2: Send the `.camm` file to the vinyl cutter~~
+Import the `.png` file into Fab Modules and proceed as if you were cutting vinyl.
+Option 2: Send the `.camm` file to the vinyl cutter `lpr -P vinyl -l file.camm`

 Credits
 =======